What Is Bleach? And Why Is It Dangerous?

 What is bleach NOT in?!
 It's no wonder that 28% of household accidents are due to bleach and bleach-containing products.
-And it certainly isn't any surprise that cancer, auto-immune disorders and development issues in children are on the rise with caustic substances such as these being used on the very surfaces they're crawling around on.
+And it certainly isn't any surprise that cancer, auto-immune disorders, and development issues in children are on the rise with caustic substances such as these being used on the very surfaces they're crawling around on.

-For cleaning and disinfecting: Using white vinegar and tea tree oil in your cleaning products is an effective disinfectant and completely natural.
+For cleaning and purifying: Using white vinegar and melaleuca oil in your cleaning products is an effective and completely natural cleaning agent.
 For tough spots, stains, food or dirt, combining baking soda and vinegar clean effectively without corrosion.
 Hot, boiling is also a disinfectant, as is the sun.

 I wanted to share with you a bleach alternative that my mom found and we've been using for our whites and more.
 You mix together 12 cups water, 1 cup peroxide, and 1/4 cup lemon juice!

 And with any choice, be sure to ask yourself, "What is bleach really worth?"
-Is it worth having the brightest whites to go with your burns or the "cleanest" home for your wheezing child?
+Is it worth having the brightest whites to go with your irritated skin or the "cleanest" home for your wheezing child?